Injury and Early Healing:

 The Impact of Reinforcement Choice:

-Our daily activities require STRONG and ELASTIC tendons and ligaments that most reinforcements cannot provide.
-After reconstruction, reinforcement graft materials are rapidly broken down, and lose 50-90% of their strength within the first six weeks.(1,2) These are also much stiffer than native tendons and ligaments which leads to altered motion at the healing site.
+Our daily activities require STRONG and ELASTIC soft tissues that most reinforcements cannot provide.
+After reconstruction, reinforcement graft materials are rapidly broken down, and lose 50-90% of their strength within the first six weeks.(1,2) These are also much stiffer than native connective tissue which leads to altered motion at the healing site.
 These compromises in natural motion of a joint can have profound negative effects on long-term motion, joint surfaces, and tissue healing.

 Alternatively, Artelon’s innovations in Dynamic Matrix™ technology protect the repair AND natural motion throughout the healing process.